xuanhieu073/delicious-recipe-signals/README.md

 # Deliciousss

- - This project is a case study to learn new features released in Angular 16.
-Its signals are a really exciting feature that can make Angular more reactive.
+ - This project is a case study to learn new features released in Angular 16, it's signals, It is a really exciting feature that can make Angular more reactive.
  - It was a reference to the recipe app tutorial developed by the 'developedbyed' YouTube channel.
 The link to the tutorial is here: https://www.youtube.com/watch?v=xc4uOzlndAk.

 ## Development server